FunnyDingo/AutoProxy/Readme.md

 But due to some security concerns and the realization that this is not really necessary, the "machine" part got more and more useless.

 Maybe the need comes back sometime, so I decided to keep that "preperation".

+# Known issues
+## Powershell window pops up
+If you use the scheduled task, a Powershell window pops up everytime the script runs.
+There are some tools to hide the window, but most of them causes a false-positive detection of virus scanners.

+## Incorrect handling
+From time to time, the devices is in a known network but the default location is used.
+Currently I assume it's related to the timing of the NLA event trigger.